Loading...

 1. If you have a corded phone, and you only hear static when moving or turning your head, check the cord between the receiver and the handset to make sure both ends are tight and there’s no cracking of the plastic covering.
 It may be time to purchase a replacement connector cord from an electronics retailor.

-2. Check the telephone cord plugged into the wall outlet or the Ignite WiFi Gateway or the Rogers Home Phone Modem for any damage and make sure it’s tight at both ends.
+2. Check the telephone cord plugged into the wall outlet or the Rogers Xfinity Gateway or the Rogers Home Phone Modem for any damage and make sure it’s tight at both ends.
 It may also need to be replaced.

 • Note: If you still have DSL Filters from a prior provider attached to your phone set’s telephone cords, remove them.
 They are not needed for the Rogers service.
 They can break and cause static if they stop working as expected.